gavinnn101/fishing_assistant/README.md

 * Open a terminal in the `fishing_assistant` folder and run `pip install -r requirements.txt`
 * Installing VBCable Audio Driver:
 * * Open the `fishing_assistant/misc_files/VBCable/VBCABLE_Driver_Pack43.zip` and run `VBCABLE_Setup_x64.exe`.
-* * If you need to download it for some reason:
+* * If you need to download the audio driver for some reason(the zip file above):
 * * * Install https://vb-audio.com/Cable/index.htm (todo: automate this? maybe it can be installed via cli?)
 * Installing PyAudio:
 * * It doesn't work if you try to install it through pip so you have to install the wheel manually.